RickyLovesCode/PortfolioChallenge/README.md

 To showcase my previous projects ive created

-and test my abilities as a developer.e
+and test my abilities as a developer.

 ## Built With